zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 ### Using GenAI Commons Operations {#genai-commons-operations}

 After following the general setup above, you are all set to use the microflow actions under the **GenAI (Generate)** category from the toolbox.
 These operations are part of GenAI Commons.
 Since OpenAI is compatible with the principles of GenAI Commons, you can pass an `OpenAIDeployedModel` to all GenAI Commons operations that expect the generalization `DeployedModel`.
 All actions under **GenAI (Generate)** will take care of executing the right provider-specific logic, based on the type of specialization passed, in this case OpenAI.
 From implementation perspective it is not needed to inspect the inner workings of this operation.
-The input, output and behavior are as described in the [GenAICommons documentation](/appstore/modules/genai/#microflows).
-We will list the applicable operations and address some OpenAI-specific aspects below.
+The input, output and behavior are as described in the [GenAICommons documentation](/appstore/modules/genai/commons/#microflows).
+Applicable operations and some OpenAI-specific aspects are listed below.

-For more inspiration or guidance on how to use the upcoming microflow actions in your logic, Mendix recommends downloading our [GenAI Showcase App](https://marketplace.mendix.com/link/component/220475), which demonstrates a variety of examples that covers all the operations mentioned.
+For more inspiration or guidance on how to use the microflow actions in your logic, Mendix recommends downloading our [GenAI Showcase App](https://marketplace.mendix.com/link/component/220475), which demonstrates a variety of examples that covers all the operations mentioned.

 #### Chat Completions

 Operations for chat completions focus on the generation of text based on a certain input.
 In this context, system prompts and user prompts are two key components that help guide the language model in generating relevant and contextually appropriate responses.
-For more information on the type of prompts and message roles, see the ENUM_MessageRole enumeration in [GenAI Commons](/appstore/modules/genai/commons/).
+For more information on the type of prompts and message roles, see the [ENUM_MessageRole](/appstore/modules/genai/commons/#enum-messagerole) enumeration.
 To learn more about how to create the right prompts for your use case, see the prompt engineering links in the [Read More](#read-more) section.

-The `OpenAIDeployedModel` is compatible with the two [Chat Completions operations from GenAI Commons](/appstore/modules/genai/#chat-completions).
+The `OpenAIDeployedModel` is compatible with the two [Chat Completions operations from GenAI Commons](/appstore/modules/genai/commons/#text-files-operations).
 While developing your custom microflow, you can drag and drop the following operations from the toolbox in Studio Pro, see category **GenAI (Generate)**:

 - Chat Completions (with history)
 - Chat Completions (without history)

-You can use the GenAI Commons toolbox actions to [create the required Request](/appstore/modules/genai/commons/#text-files-request) and [handle the Response](/appstore/modules/genai/commons/#text-files-response) for you use case.
+You can use the GenAI Commons toolbox actions to [create the required Request](/appstore/modules/genai/commons/#text-files-request) and [handle the Response](/appstore/modules/genai/commons/#text-files-response) for your use case.

 The internal chat completion logic within the OpenAI connector supports [JSON mode](#chatcompletions-json-mode), [function calling](#chatcompletions-functioncalling), and [vision](#chatcompletions-vision).
 Make sure to check the actual compatibility of the available models with these functionalities, as this changes over time.
-We will list any specific OpenAI microflow actions from the toolbox below.
+Any specific OpenAI microflow actions from the toolbox are listed below.

 #### JSON mode {#chatcompletions-json-mode}

 When JSON mode is used, the model is programmatically instructed to return valid JSON.
 For OpenAI you have to explicitly mention the necessity of a JSON structure in a message in the conversation, e.g. the system prompt.
-Additionally after creating the request, but before passing it to the chat completions operation, you use the toolbox action `Set Response Format` to set the required response format to JSON.
+Additionally after creating the request, but before passing it to the chat completions operation, use the toolbox action `Set Response Format` to set the required response format to JSON.

 #### Function Calling {#chatcompletions-functioncalling}